School choice with independent versus consolidated districts: Data

 We restrict our attention to the greater Budapest area which comprises 23 well-defined districts, so as to obtain a realistic setting within which the (un)consolidation of school districts can be studied.
 Budapest lends itself to this type of analysis because it is a geographically relatively small market that is tightly integrated, and yet the market is large enough to permit a meaningful study of the decomposition of a unified admission system into smaller and well-defined districts.
 Figure \ref{fig:districtflow} shows the geographical area of Budapest with school district borders, and with arrows between districts that send their students to study to other districts.
 Figure \ref{fig:districtflow} also shows that there is a considerable amount of inter-district movements, especially in the inner parts of the city.

-We can link the application records in the KIFIR database to the corresponding information in the NABC dataset for 10,880 students who applied for a secondary school place in Budapest in 2015.
-In order to attain comparable competitive conditions, we adjust the schools' capacities by removing any seats that were assigned to students not in our sample.
-In total, there are 881 school programmes of 246 schools that are located in the city of Budapest.
+We link the application records in the KIFIR database to the corresponding information in the NABC dataset for 10,880 students who applied for a secondary school place in Budapest in 2015.
+In order to attain comparable competitive conditions, we adjust the schools' capacities by removing any seats that were assigned to students not in our sample, i.e. outside Budapest.
+In total, there are 881 school programmes of 246 schools in our sample.
 A school programme sometimes contains several particular classes in which students specialize on languages or computer science, for instance.
-Thus, schools can offer multiple programs within the same age cohort.
-We aggregate school programmes at the school level in order to reduce the sample size and the associated computational burden, which is not negligible in our context.\footnote{We converted students' ROLs to the school level by keeping the most preferred school programme of every school.} Combining the 246 schools with 10,880 students still leaves us with almost 2.7 million possible student-school combinations to be considered.
-We focus on three school types -- four-year grammar schools, vocational secondary, and vocational schools -- which the students apply to after having completed eight years of primary education.
+Thus, schools can offer multiple programmes within the same age cohort.
+We aggregate school programmes at the school level in order to reduce the sample size and the associated computational burden, which is not negligible in our context.\footnote{We converted students' ROLs to the school level by keeping the most preferred school programme of every school.
+Combining the 246 schools with 10,880 students still leaves us with almost 2.7 million possible student-school combinations to be considered.} We focus on three school types -- four-year grammar, vocational secondary, and vocational schools -- to which students apply after having completed eight years of primary education.
 For all students in the sample, their location of residence is approximated by their zip code, and the Open Source Routing Machine \citep{OSRM} was used to compute travel distances from each of Hungary's zip code centroids to every known school location.